 - 4 eggs

-- Wash the sweet potatoes, and remove the peels from 3 cloves of garlic.
+- Wash the sweet potatoes, and peel 3 cloves of garlic.
 In a food processor, shred the potatoes (with the skins on) and the garlic.
 Wash the chard, then cut it into thin strips (chiffonade).

 - In a large skillet, heat 2 tablespoons olive oil over medium heat.
-Add the sweet potatoes, 1 teaspoon oregano, 1 teaspoon basil, ½ teaspoon kosher salt, and fresh ground pepper.
-Saute for 7-8 minutes, stirring frequently, until the sweet potatoes are tender but not crispy; be sure to stir enough that the potatoes do not stick to the bottom of the skillet.
-Add the chard and saute for another minute.
+Add the sweet potatoes, 1 teaspoon dried oregano, 1 teaspoon dried basil, ½ teaspoon kosher salt, and fresh ground pepper.
+Sauté for 7-8 minutes, stirring frequently, until the sweet potatoes are tender but not crispy (make sure to stir enough that the potatoes do not stick to the bottom of the skillet).
+Add the chard and sauté for another minute.